-The study cohort included 93 men and 26 women with a median age of 71 years (interquartile range [IQR] 66-79).
+The study cohort included 93 men and 26 women with median age of 71 years (IQR 66-79).
 The clinical and pathological characteristics of the cohort stratified by age groups are summarized in Table 1.
 No significant differences were observed among any of the clinical and pathological parameters between the age groups.
 Preoperative health and comorbidity indexes likewise did not differ significantly, reflecting a relatively homogenous population.
-Both age groups had a median CCI of 3 (IQR 2-4) with similar rates of CCI $\geq$ 4 (29% octogenarians vs. 27% younger group, p=0.82).
-Octogenarians had higher mFI values, however, this did not reach statistical significance.
-The median albumin value, a marker of nutritional and frailty status, was 39 g/L (IQR 35-42), representing a well-nourished population with no differences between age groups.
+Both age groups had a median CCI of 3 (IQR 2-4) with similar rates of CCI \geq 4 (29% octogenarians vs. 27% younger group, p=0.82).
+Octogenarians had higher mFI values, however this did not reach statistical significance.
+The median albumin value, a marker of nutritional and frailty status, was 39g/L (IQR 35-42), representing a well-nourished population with no differences between age groups.

-RC was performed for high-risk non-muscle-invasive disease in 20 patients (17%).
-Thirty-one patients (26%) had locally advanced disease (cT3/pT4) and 12 patients (10%) were suspected of having nodal involvement at diagnosis.
+RC was performed for high risk non muscle invasive disease in 20 patients (17%).
+Thirty-one patients (26%) had locally advanced disease (cT3/pT4), and 12 patients (10%) were suspected of having nodal involvement at diagnosis.
 There was no difference in cTNM staging between age groups (Table 1).
-Pathological findings demonstrated T0 in 26 patients (22%), pT3/T4 disease in 61 patients (51%), and nodal involvement in 32 patients (27%).
-The median number of LN removed was 18 (IQR 12-25) and positive surgical margins (PSM) were found in nine patients (7%), including three with soft tissue PSM and six with urothelial PSM (two ureter, two urethra, two both).
-Adverse pathological features did not differ between age groups, specifically, rate of pT3/4 disease was 51% in both age groups, nodal involvement in octogenarians and younger patients was 33% and 25%, respectively (p=0.57), and PSM was apparent in 13% and 6% of patients, respectively (p=0.2).
-Orthotropic reconstruction with neobladder was performed in 10/88 patients of the non-octogenarian group, as all octogenarians underwent ileal conduit (p=0.06).
+Pathological findings demonstrated T0 in 26 patients (22%), pT3/T4 disease in 61 patients (51%) and nodal involvement in 32 patients (27%).
+The median number of LN removed was 18 (IQR 12-25) and positive surgical margins (PSM) were found in 9 patients (7%) including 3 with soft tissue PSM and 6 with urothelial PSM (2 ureter, 2 urethra, 2 both).
+Adverse pathological features did not differ between age groups, specifically, rate of pT3/4 disease was 51% in both age groups, nodal involvement in octogenarians and younger patients were 33% and 25%, respectively (p=0.57) and PSM were apparent in 13% and 6% of patients, respectively (p=0.2).
+Orthotropic reconstruction with neobladder was performed in

+10/88 patients of the non-octogenarian group, as all octogenarians underwent ileal conduit (p=0.06).